 2025 DMSI Workshop at IMC Leeds ‘Seeing Beyond: Practical and Low-Cost Multispectral Imaging’

 Helen Davies, Katie Albers-Morris, Alex Zawacki, and Evan Gatti led an MSI workshop at the 2025 Digital Medieval Studies Institute following the IMC Leeds.
+This workshop introduced different levels of MSI capturing and processing, ranging from the more high-end systems to more affordable and portable systems like the MISHA, or Ghost Camera.
+Attendees also had the opportunity to learn how to use accessible processing systems like Hoku and r-Chive.

 Modeling Manuscript Bindings for Teaching and 3D Construction